hongyi18/AxionDarkPhotonSimulator/README.md

 - Support resuming simulations from a breakpoint.
 The process is automated and you don't need to manipulate any files.
 - Well structured and easy to maintain.
 The code blocks for different uses are well documented and separated.
 - Supports different expanding backgrounds.
 One can specify a radiation- or matter-dominated background, or one with transitions between them.
 (In the current setup, the expansion of the universe is not dynamically driven by the matter fields, but is instead treated as a background.)

-For more details about what this package can do or how to use the functions, simply read the codes.
-Variables and functions are well documented, and reading python codes is as simple as reading a book.

 ## Contact
 If you find any bugs, please report them to my email address displayed on [my website](https://hongyi18.github.io/).